-I was recently asked if it is a good idea to hold your abdomen in all the time; surely this would strengthen the abdominal muscles.
-It may seem reasonable to practise the abs by keeping them contracted all the time, but how true and desirable is that really?
+I was recently asked if it’s a good idea to hold your abdomen in all the time.
+Surely this would strengthen the abdominal muscles?
+It may seem reasonable to practise the abs by keeping them contracted all the time.
+However, how true and desirable is that really?
 Are you doing yourself a favour or could it have negative effects on your wellbeing?
 While not denying the importance of strong abdominal muscles, this blog examines the problematic results of chronically held abs for your health, and what you can do instead.

 Tight muscles are weak muscles

 Firstly, chronically contracted muscles are not strong and toned but weak.
 When muscles are healthy and strong, they can contract and release.
 Would you strengthen arm muscles by holding a heavy bag up continuously?
 Your arm and shoulder would soon tire and strain.
-Chronically contracted muscles become tight and weak, whether this is due to overwork of these muscles or mental stress that makes you hold certain muscles (shoulders are a classic example).
+Chronically contracted muscles become tight and weak.
+This tightening can be due to overwork or mental stress that makes you unconsciously contract certain muscles (shoulders are a classic example).

 For the abdominal muscles to strengthen it is important they can relax between contractions.
 This stimulates the circulation of nutrients through the muscles and the removal of waste products.
-So it does not mean you just let your stomach relax all the time, but allow it to move freely with the breath, so the abs gently engage with every exhalation and relax with the inhalation.
-You can occasionally make this into a more strengthening exercise by exaggerating the contraction when you exhale, and be sure to relax the belly when you inhale.
+So it does not mean you just let your stomach relax all the time.
+Instead allow it to move freely with the breath, so the abs gently engage with every exhalation and relax with the inhalation.
+You can occasionally make this into a more strengthening exercise by exaggerating the contraction when you exhale.
+Be sure to relax the belly when you inhale.
 It is easiest to find this abdominal movement when you are lying down, as explained and demonstrated in the first, free session of my abdominal exercises video.